mmlynarik/virtual-crypto-exchange/api/README.md

 ```

 ## 2. Run the FastAPI app in development mode using docker-compose
-The API application can be run using Makefile command which will spin up two docker containers - one for python app and one for postgres database
+The API application can be run using Makefile command which will spin up three docker containers - python app, postgres database and nextjs server
 ```
 make rundev
 ```